WU82777/Timu/README.md

 It draws the following pixels black, pixel 0, pixel 16 and pixel 32.

 It draws no pixels black because of overflow.

+Question 111 pts
+Category: Assembler

+What does the following Hack assembler code always do to the current value in RAM location 93?

+        @93
+        D=!M
+        D=D+1
+Group of answer choices

+It sets RAM[93] to be -RAM[93]

+It does not change RAM[93]

+It sets RAM[93] to be D + 1

+It inverts all the bits in RAM[93]

+It sets RAM[93] to be 0